casys-kaist/jos/LAB5.md

+<h1>Lab 5: File system, Spawn and Shell</h1>

 <h2>Introduction</h2>

 <p>
 In this lab, you will implement <code>spawn</code>, a library call that loads and runs on-disk executables.
 You will then flesh out your kernel and library operating system enough to run a shell on the console.
+These features need a file system, and this lab introduces a simple read/write file system.

 </p>